|

 the pan – the pan will work on an induction cook top

-The pan material determines how evenly and
+Material The pan material determines how evenly and

 quickly heat is transferred to the pan bottom.
 The following materials